Part One Photography

 guess.

-I asked Wally about this
+I asked Wally about this one

-box of mimeo labels for all the ATAA members but didnt
+of mimeo labels for all the ATAA members but didnt

 remember, or never knew the whole story.
 I sent Wally a copy